 + access to lots of how-to videos on the Worth Mending YouTube channel!

 The unique rectangular shape of our loom has allowed us to develop an extra-long work surface that you can use to easily create a woven patch up to 9" long!
-Or use the extra space to weave freehand and create little patches, bracelets, bookmarks, ribbons -- your creativity is the limit ;) and we look forward to seeing what you come up with.
+Or use the extra space to weave freehand and create little patches, tiny tapestries, bracelets, bookmarks, ribbons -- your creativity is the limit ;) and we look forward to seeing what you come up with.
 Tag us @worthmending and #SwiftDarner!